Beer Cans (Boombox Brewing Co.)

 For this project, I created an exhibition catalog dedicated to the artist, Heather Polk.
 “Art C.U.R.E.S All” is Polk’s brainchild.
 “C.U.R.E.S” is an acronym for Creativity Unleashed Rewards Every Soul.
 This exhibition will be held at The Hirshhorn and display her artwork centered around supporting caregivers in creating with their own hands and being vulnerable.

-Click the image for the full catalog PDF.
+Click on the image for the full catalog PDF.

 "Interstate" Type Specimen Book